Fast & Furious: Hobbs & Shaw - Movie trivia and fun facts you didn’t know about the film

 Starring Dwayne Johnson as Luke Hobbs and Jason Statham as Deckard Shaw, the pair form an unlikely alliance when cyber-genetically enhanced villain Brixton Lore (Idris Elba) threatens the future of humanity.

-Directed by David Leitch (Deadpool 2), and also starring Vanessa Kirby and Helen Mirren, Hobbs & Shaw has grossed $758,903,770 worldwide to date - making it one of the biggest films of the year so far.
+Directed by David Leitch (Deadpool 2), and also starring Vanessa Kirby and Helen Mirren, Hobbs & Shaw has grossed $758,903,770 worldwide to date - making it one of the biggest films of 2019.

-Here, we reveal Fast & Furious: Hobbs & Shaw trivia, hidden Easter eggs and fun facts about the film that you might not have known.
+Here, we reveal Fast & Furious: Hobbs & Shaw trivia, hidden Easter eggs and fun facts about the film that you might not have known ahead of its release on the NOW TV Sky Cinema Pass.

 1. The jail fight scene in Fast 8 was what led to the Hobbs & Shaw spin-off